Attaullah Khan Esakhelvi: Legacy

-He is considered a folk icon in Pakistan and is widely considered one of the most popular folk singers in Pakistan.
+Attaullah Esakhelvi is considered a folk icon in Pakistan and is widely considered one of the most popular folk singers in Pakistan.
 The constant companion of Pakistani truck drivers is the lilting tunes of Attaullah Khan Esakhelvi.
-This Mianwali-born vocalist with his swashbuckler moustache, kameez shalwar and shawl on one shoulder became the poster boy for traditional Pakistani music.
+This Mianwali-born vocalist, with his swashbuckler moustache, kameez shalwar, and shawl on one shoulder, became the poster boy for traditional Pakistani music.

-Singing in Saraiki, that dominates western and southern Punjab, his searing impassioned songs caught on like wildfire almost from the moment he recorded his first session for Radio Pakistan, Bahawalpur in the mid 1970s.
+Singing in various Lahnda varieties, his searing, impassioned songs became popular almost from the moment he recorded his first session for Radio Pakistan, Bahawalpur, in the mid-1970s.
 For years, Esakhelvi reigned supreme and unchallenged, in a universe that existed parallel to the cultured music salons of the elite.

 He has recorded more than 50,000 songs in seven languages.
-He has received a lifetime achievement award from Queen Elizabeth II of Great Britain, and had his name entered in the Guinness Book of World Records in 1994 for the highest number of audio albums released.
+He has received a lifetime achievement award from Queen Elizabeth II of Great Britain and had his name entered in the Guinness Book of World Records in 1994 for the highest number of audio albums released.